blaynem/buffalo_game/README.md

 Gotcha:
 - Need to run the `physical_bones_start_simulation()` on PhysicalBoneSumulator3d instead
 - Bones shouldn't have enemy mask, otherwise they get REAL weird.

+## Help with Math

+I should have paid better attention to maths!
+(This)[https://allenchou.net/2019/08/trigonometry-basics-sine-cosine/] tutorial is helpful.